aserto-dev/express-jwt-aserto/README.md

 app.use(accessMap(options));
 ```

+#### arguments

+`accessMap(options)`

+#### options argument

+- `authorizerServiceUrl`: URL of authorizer service (_required_)
+- `applicationName`: application name (_required_)
+- `endpointPath`: access map endpoint path, defaults to `/__accessmap`.
+- `failWithError`: When set to `true`, will forward errors to `next` instead of ending the response directly.
+Defaults to `false`.
+- `useAuthorizationHeader`: When set to `true`, will forward the Authorization header to the authorizer.
+The authorizer will crack open the JWT and use that as the identity context.
+Defaults to `true`.
+- `identityHeader`: the name of the header from which to extract the `identity` field to pass into the accessMap call.
+This only happens if `useAuthorizationHeader` is false.
+Defaults to 'identity'.
+- `customUserKey`: The property name to check for the subject key.
+By default, permissions are checked against `req.user`, but you can change it to be `req.myCustomUserKey` with this option.
+Defaults to `user`.
+- `customSubjectKey`: The property name to check for the subject.
+By default, permissions are checked against `user.sub`, but you can change it to be `user.myCustomSubjectKey` with this option.
+Defaults to `sub`.

-### isAuthorized
+### isAuthorized function

+While `jwtAuthz` is meant to be used as dispatch middleware for a route, `isAuthorized` provides an explicit mechanism for calling the Aserto authorizer.

-Use the isAuthorized function to call the authorizer with a policy and resource, and get a boolean `true` or `false` response based on whether the user has permission to the resource based on the policy.
+Use the `isAuthorized` function to call the authorizer with a policy and resource, and get a boolean `true` or `false` response based on whether the user has permission to the resource based on the policy.

 ```javascript
 const { isAuthorized } = require('express-jwt-aserto');